olegsvs/webm-duration-hack/README.md

-Sets the webm video duration to 00:00, for example to bypass services that check and limit video duration.
+Sets the webm video duration to 00:00, for example to bypass services that check and limit video duration(e.g. Telegram Video Stickers).

 Usage:
 ```